5 Star Fescue Seed Blend Information

 5 Star® Turf Type Tall Fescue Grass Seed Blend is a premium seed consisting of 5 of the top performing tall fescue varieties.
 The resulting grass was engineered for dark green color and greater resistance to disease.
 This is the seed that I use and recommend to other professionals.
 It is now available to homeowners as well.

-The photo above shows the beautiful fescue lawn of Alexander Crump.
+The photo below shows the beautiful fescue lawn of Alexander Crump.
 This is just one example of the shade resistance and turf quality of fescue.

 All fescue grass is considered "cool season grasses".
 This is a technical term describing the best temperatures they grow in.
 While turf-type tall fescue grass can adapt to different temperature ranges and conditions, they grow best in cooler temperatures and climates.